nvrton/Snake-Game/README.txt

+##
+The code for the four PowerPoints is in the three seperate Python Files, followed exactly as said (when correct).
+If the PowerPoints remove a section of code and rewrite it (for example, the sections upon snake death) then the old code has been commented and new code placed in.

+Following the PowerPoints exactly doesn't seem to produce a working program, so follow the tips outlined below if things aren't working.
+You may not get some of these issues, but if you do then the solutions are here.

+The fourth PowerPoint outlines two things to fix at the end, these are labelled as Problem 1 and 2 below and have ##PROBLEM X## above them in the code to identify where they are.
+##

 Tips to follow the PowerPoint

 - Read the PowerPoint.
 Tempting to just copy code, but saves so much time and effort if you just follow the PowerPoint.